Chres-SC/bitcoin/doc/multisig-tutorial.md

 ### 1.5 Create a PSBT

 Unlike singlesig wallets, multisig wallets cannot create and sign transactions directly because they require the signatures of the co-signers.
-Instead they create a Partially Signed Bitcoin Transaction (PSBT).
+Instead they create a Partially Signed Revolt Transaction (PSBT).

-PSBT is a data format that allows wallets and other tools to exchange information about a Bitcoin transaction and the signatures necessary to complete it. [[source](https://bitcoinops.org/en/topics/psbt/)]
+PSBT is a data format that allows wallets and other tools to exchange information about a Revolt Transaction and the signatures necessary to complete it. [[source](https://bitcoinops.org/en/topics/psbt/)]

 The current PSBT version (v0) is defined in [BIP 174](https://github.com/bitcoin/bips/blob/master/bip-0174.mediawiki).